Committees & Working groups

 Standing Committees

-The committee elects a chairman and deputy for a year, after which the deputy takes over the chairmanship and a new deputy is elected for the following year.
+The committee elects a chairman and deputy for 2 years, after which the deputy takes over the chairmanship and a new deputy is elected.

-The committee has seven standing working parties which address the objectives of the Action Plan accompanying the HBF's Health and Safety Charter and the Steering Group meets four times a year to decide on their proposals which then go to the main committee for approval.
+The committee has four standing working groups which address the objectives of the Action Plan accompanying the HBF's Health and Safety Charter and the Steering Group meets four times a year to decide on their proposals which then go to the main committee for approval.

 Other sub groups are formed to deal with arising issues, notably to comment on consultations such as the proposed amendments to the CDM regulations.